Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Conclusions

 \subsubsection{Causal models and inference}

-Here, we have focused on causal models defined using the d-separation property, which holds for all acyclic models \cite{Pearl2009, Henson2014} and for a class of cyclic models \cite{VVC, VVR} in quantum and post-quantum theories, but can fail in certain cyclic causal models already in classical theories \cite{Bongers_2021}.
-A natural open question is whether all the techniques used here generalize to the case when the d-separation condition is replaced by the $\sigma$-separation condition \cite{arxiv.1710.08775}, which applies to an even wider variety of cyclic (and possibly continuous variable) classical causal models, or to $p$-separation, which holds in all finite-dimensional cyclic quantum causal models \cite{Carla}.
-Further, we have focused on unconditional affects relations: While we generalized the concepts and some of the results to conditional relations, we leave the full generalization for future work, as discussed in \cref{sec:conditional}.
+Here, we have focused on causal models defined using the d-separation property.
+This property holds for all acyclic models \cite{Pearl2009, Henson2014} and for a class of cyclic models \cite{VVC, VVR} in quantum and post-quantum theories, but can fail in certain cyclic causal models already in classical theories \cite{Bongers_2021}.
+A natural open question is whether all the techniques used here generalize to the case when the d-separation condition is replaced by the $\sigma$-separation condition \cite{arxiv.1710.08775}, which applies to an even wider variety of cyclic (and possibly continuous variable) classical causal models, or to $p$-separation, which holds in all consistent finite-dimensional cyclic quantum causal models \cite{Ferradini2025classical, Ferradini2025quantum}.
+Further, we have focused on unconditional affects relations.
+While we generalized the concepts and some of the results to conditional relations, we leave the full generalization for future work, as discussed in \cref{sec:conditional}.

 Another important open problem relates to the classification of fine-tuning, as initiated in \cref{sec:affects-clus} through the concept of clustering.
-As highlighted there, clustering in different arguments presents us with observational and interventional types of fine-tuning, but there can be additional forms of fine-tuning relating to the fine-grainability of the causal model (in the sense introduced in \cite{VVR}).
-It remains to be explored whether there can exist other types of fine-tuning of a causal model, which are not explained by these types, and whether all such types can be operationally detected through its pattern of affects relations.
-Such classifications of fine-tuning would prove useful for developing robust algorithms for causal discovery in the presence of fine-tuning, as existing ones usually assume faithfulness, owing to inherent challenges posed by fine-tuning for causal inference \cite{Spirtes1993, Pearl2009}.
+As highlighted there, clustering in different arguments presents us with observational and interventional types of fine-tuning, but there can be additional forms of fine-tuning relating to the fine-grainability of the causal model (in the sense introduced in \cite{VVR}), or to the lack of full support in the probability distribution (i.e.\ with some probabilistic events that never happen).
+It remains to be explored whether there can exist further types of fine-tuning of a causal model, which are not explained by these types.